apollo-ng/PiGI/README.md

 # PiGI - A Raspberry Pi Geiger-Mueller Interface

-Built as a drop-in module for the Raspberry Pi but is designed in such a universal/versatile way, so that it's very hackable and can be connected to any processing system that can detect falling edges like:
+The PiGI is built as a ready-to-go drop-in module for the Raspberry Pi to transform it into a versatile geiger counter to measure/monitor radioactivity.
+It will generate the required high voltage the counting tubes need to operate and it will safely invert the counting impulses to a falling edge, detectable by a GPIO Pin on the PI.
+But it's also designed in such a universal way in order to be  very hackable.
+Basically it can be connected to any processing system that can detect falling edges like:

   * Arduino
   * ATMega